ryanheminway/LearningInTheGym/README.md

-# A Comparison of Neuroevolution and Q-Network Methods for Environments with Varying Reward Structures
+# Navigating Reward Structures: A Comparison of Deep Q-Learning and Genetic Algorithms in Diverse Environments

 ## Authors: Ryan Heminway and Danya Gordin